 THE SANCTUARY MODEL

-The Sanctuary model is a set of ideas for organizations like Amachi to engage with our community in a more trauma-informed way to promote healing and cultural change.
+The Sanctuary model is a set of commitments for organizations like Amachi to engage with our community in a more trauma-responsive way to promote healing and cultural change.
 This model gives us tools to build a community of caring that recognizes and manages trauma first within ourselves and then with our families and the Amachi network as a whole.

 Amachi Pittsburgh is excited to announce that we are embarking on a journey to create a more trauma-informed and trauma-responsive culture.